tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 **iOS platform**
 - New features:
- - Supplemented relationship chain features such as blacklist, friend list, and friend request handling of earlier version SDKs.
+ - Supplemented relationship chain features such as blocklist, friend list, and friend request handling of earlier version SDKs.
 - Fixed:
  - Optimized API annotations.
  - Fixed the issue with ineffective group custom fields and group member custom fields.
- - Fixed the issue where TIMMessage failed to get user profiles through senderProfile.
+ - Fixed the issue where `TIMMessage` failed to get user profiles through `senderProfile`.
  - Fixed the issue with read receipt callback and status.
  - Fixed the issue where the last message did not call back when unread messages were synchronized.
  - Fixed the issue where group messages occasionally could not be received.